Buffer0x7cd/Buffer0x7cd.github.io/_posts/2017-07-03-Google-CTF-Joe-Writeup.md

 title: Write For Joe: google CTF
 published: true
 ---
-## Joe Challange writeup: Google ctf
+## Joe Challenge writeup: Google ctf

 Joe was the first of five puzzles in the Web category, and the only one classified as Easy.
 In essence, the challenge entailed the following: